ProjectComio/Expo/docs/faq.md

 # FAQ

-### I cannot see slash commands or the context menu
+### I cannot see slash commands or the context menus
 You must enable the "Use slash commands" option in your user settings as shown below:

 <img className="docImg" alt="User settings for slash commands" src="/img/docs/0f99fca0ac9ea66e198d02b9d65b0e35.png" />